Blue-speed/ClewareUSB.Net/README.md

 # USB-Ampel Protocols

 ## USB-TrafficLights S

+Thanks to https://github.com/holgero/ClewareUSB for providing the java version and initial documention to get the light working.

 ### Identifiers
 These may be the same for all Cleware Ampel devices but without the physical products I can not test this.